 Seniors – let’s say over age 65 here – are generally more sensitive to the heat than their younger counterparts.
 Why?
 Well, several reasons.
 One is that chronic illnesses can affect your body’s response to heat.
 And older people are more apt to have a chronic condition.
 Many prescription medications also impact how your body regulates its internal temperature.
 And sometimes meds inhibit your ability to perspire – and sweat is a body’s way of staying cool.
 And finally, seniors just don’t seem to adjust as well to sudden temperature changes as they used to.

 So here are some tips for active seniors who still want to be out and about.
-Whether you’re hitting the links, relaxing by the pool, cheering at the ballpark or spending the day outside with the grandkids, there are a few things you need to remember.
+Whether you’re relaxing poolside, out to cheer at a game or simply playing with the grandkids, there are a few things you need to remember.
 You can have fun in the sun as long as you play it safe.

 - Dress for the weather.
-If it’s hot outside, wear loose, lightweight, light-colored clothing.
+If it’s hot outside, opt for loose-fitting and lightweight clothing.
 If you plan to be in and out of air-conditioning, bring along a sweater, but don’t plan to wear a long-sleeved shirt that you can’t take off.
 And don’t forget a hat.
 One with a wide brim will serve as a take-your-shade-with-you cap!

 - Drink plenty of fluids.
 This one is so important, that you’ll often see (or hear) reminders at sporting events on the scoreboard or loudspeaker system.
 You may not feel thirsty, but keep drinking anyway.
 Dehydration is one of the biggest issues that affect your reaction to extreme heat.
 If you’re dehydrated, you can feel weak, dizzy or light-headed.
 Drinking throughout the day will keep you hydrated before it comes to that.
 And keep in mind that alcohol and caffeine both contribute to dehydration.
 So while a beer or two at the ballpark shouldn’t hurt you, be sure to drink water as well.